 Oh, you know, this is my piece of content.
 But it is not unique.
 In a sense, it doesn’t present anything new.
 And if you don’t present anything new, nobody’s going to read it.
 Because you’re just basically saying the same thing as everyone else.
 And your reader has a choice between every piece of content, right?
 They can choose 1-2-3-4 on the first page, and he doesn’t matter to them, because you’re just sending to them.

 SQ: Okay, that there is a great question.
-I’m not sure if I can provide, I can say affirmatively how Google does this.
+I’m not sure if I can say affirmatively how Google does this.
 Because Google is essentially like a black box, right?
 Like we can only guess.
 So what I will guess how Google knows that this piece of content is unique is maybe true links.
-So if you are presenting a unique viewpoint, or you’re presenting something unique that nobody else is talking about, then you are, people are more likely to link to your content.
-And that kind of I think that kind of signifies to Google, hey, you know, this article is something new, something fresh, you know, people are starting to link to it over time.
+So if you are presenting a unique viewpoint, or you’re presenting something unique that nobody else is talking about, then people are more likely to link to your content.
+And that signifies to Google, hey, you know, this article is something new, something fresh, you know, people are starting to link to it over time.
 And I think it deserves to rank better.

 Steffen: So obviously, links are one element of the SEO equation.
 Does it basically means what you just said, the more links you have, the more likely it is that Google will see whereas a more authoritative content piece compared to other pieces that don’t have the same amount of links?